User login

 Some of the most beautiful places on earth are under water.
 The noise of the world is muted, and you tune into the subtler sounds of the sea.
 It is a magical, mystical place that I feel very privileged to explore.

 One of the most impressive things I have ever seen is an enhancement to the beauty of the underwater world.
 It is an underwater sculpture gallery, in Grenada, created by global artist Jason deCaires Taylor.
 Designed to evolve with the sea, each statue is both beautiful and otherworldly.
-I was lucky enough to sit down and talk with Jason about his work.
+Here's an update to the Sculpture Park, in 2023!

 Jason deCaires Taylor

-WE: What started you in scuba diving and exploring
+WE: What started you in scuba diving and exploring the underwater world?

 JT: I spent a large portion of youth living close to the sea in Malaysia.
 This early interaction formed my love for the ocean.
 Later on I then trained as a Dive instructor on the Great Barrier Reef in Australia and also became a underwater naturalist instructor.
 Most of my artwork has always stemmed from documenting an objects interaction with its environment so it only seemed like the natural conclusion to combine these two lifetime passions.